Types of Stroke

 The effects of stroke are different for each person.
 They can be mild, moderate or severe.
 The severity depends on factors such as:

 - the type of stroke (ischemic or hemorrhagic)

 - the side of the brain where the stroke occurred (right or left hemisphere)

-- the lobes of the brain affected by the stroke
+- the regions of the brain affected by the stroke

 - the size of the damaged area in the brain